SemanticPriming/SPAML/README.md

 `03_Materials`: This folder contains the materials and translations for the languages that we ran the study in.

-`04_Procedure`: This folder contains example versions of the experiment and all materials for setting up the experiment on your own php enabled server.
+`04_Procedure`: This folder contains example versions of the experiment, and all materials for setting up the experiment on your own php enabled server.
+Please note that our real versions often included multiple copies of the same experiment to control for too many people taking it at once.
+All the data provided in this folder and scripts are run on example data.

 `05_Data`: This folder contains the template for data processing from raw data into the analysis data.
-Note that we may store the data files in on GitHub in a release if they become too large.
+All examples provided in this folder are from example data, as the real data is too large to store on GitHub directly.
+Further, some SQLite files from the real data include participant numbers from places like Mturk, Respondi, etc. and these need to be excluded from final shared data.

+Secondary, non-shared versions of the Procedure and Data folder are stored to run the actual analyses for data sharing after all codes have been removed.

 `06_Analysis`: This folder contains the files that calculate descriptive statistics, hypothesis tests, and transition probabilities.